-Benefits Your Payment Covered Services must be determined as Medically Necessary by American Specialty Health Plans of California, Inc. (ASH Plans). ation Up to 30 visits per Member, per Calendar Year.
+Benefits Your Payment Covered Services must be determined as Medically Necessary by American Specialty Health Plans of California, Inc. (ASH Plans).
+Up to 30 visits per Member, per Calendar Year.
 The 30 visit maximum is for acupuncture and chiropractic services combined.
-When using an ASH Participating Provider When using a Non-Participating Speciation Services are not subject to the Calendar Year Deductible and do count towards the Calendar Year Out-of-Pocket Maximum.
-Blue Acupuncture Services rir of # Office visit \$10/visit Not covered Not covered Not covered Chiropractic Services ent m Office visit \$10/visit Not covered Chiropractic Appliances All charges above \$50 Not covered Benefit Plans may be modified to ensure compliance with State and Federal Requirements.
+When using an ASH Participating Provider When using a Non-Participating Provider Services are not subject to the Calendar Year Deductible and do count towards the Calendar Year Out-of-Pocket Maximum. eld Association Acupuncture Services Shield Office visit \$10/visit Not covered Chiropractic Services the Office visit \$10/visit Not covered 0 Chiropractic Appliances All charges above \$50 Not covered & a Panafit Plans may be madified to ansure complia unas with State and Fodoral Boaring

+Benefit Plans may be modified to ensure compliance with State and Federal Requirements.